Classical Dance of India With a Focus on Classical Dance Forms

 9th classical dance of India

 India has a rich heritage of classical dances, and among them, the Ministry of Culture, Government of India recognised Chhau as the 9th classical dance of India.
 Chhau is a unique blend of folk, tribal, and martial arts, making it distinct and fascinating.
 The name Chhau is derived from the Sanskrit word Chaaya, meaning shadow, image, or mask.
 It is also linked to the Odia word ‘Chhauni,’ which means military camp.
 Traditionally, it is a dance performed by male troupes.
 Chhau dance has three main types, each originating from a different region.
 Each type has its features, patterns, and styles of performance and ornamentation.
+The classical dance of India not only showcases the skill of the dancer but also communicates profound stories from mythology and ancient texts.

 1. Seraikela Chhau